212-962-1020 Menu

 When people are involved in car crashes, falls and other types of accidents, they often suffer some form of head injury.
 An injury to the head can affect so much about a person: his ability to think, move and control his emotions could all be compromised.
 It isn’t uncommon for people with a traumatic brain injury (TBI) to need extensive medical treatment, and their lives can be permanently impacted in a negative way.

 If you or your loved one has suffered a traumatic brain injury as a result of someone else’s negligence, you need a personal injury lawyer who will fight aggressively on your behalf to get you the care and compensation that you need.
-At the Law Offices of Michael S. Lamonsoff, you will find a team of dedicated and experienced lawyers who work tirelessly to get the best possible results for their clients.
+At the Law Offices of Michael S. Lamonsoff, you will find a team of dedicated and experienced traumatic brain injury lawyers in New York City who work tirelessly to get the best possible results for their clients.

 What is a traumatic brain injury?